ketbj/Neural_Networks/README.md

 # Neural Networks
-Implementation of the paper [Laplacian pyramid-based complex neural network learning for fast MR imaging](http://proceedings.mlr.press/v121/liang20a/liang20a.pdf) for the Neural Networks course of Engineering in Computer Science \textbf{(October 2020)}
+Implementation of the paper [Laplacian pyramid-based complex neural network learning for fast MR imaging](http://proceedings.mlr.press/v121/liang20a/liang20a.pdf) for the Neural Networks course of Engineering in Computer Science **(October 2020)**

 Team: Ketbjano Vocaj, Matteo Russo, Paolo Tarantino